HOW TO HIRE A Medical Receptionist

 Question Type: Text

 Once your Vervoe skills assessment has surfaced the most qualified people for your open role, you can focus on interviewing these candidates.
-The PDF interview guide contains structured questions against each of the competencies for this role.
+The interview should focus on any skills that require development that were highlighted from the skills assessment.